Aloe Vera for Healthy Hair

 WHAT KIND OF ALOE TO USE

-There are many Aloe products available on the market, but be sure to find one with minimal or no additives or SD alcohol ingredients; these can damage your hair.
+There are many Aloe products available on the market, but be sure to find one with Pure Aloe Vera as the first ingredient, preferably organic, and with minimal additives or SD alcohol ingredients; these can damage your hair.